LetTheWookieWin92/T1A3_SERS/src/README.md

 The proposed terminal application will include the following features:

-- **Look-up and display of student enrolment profiles, which derive data from persistent storage** <br>Students and their associated data will be contained within a persistent file on the application.
+- **Look-up and display of student enrolment profiles** <br> Students and their associated data will be contained within a persistent file on the application.
 This will enable a permanent digital record of their student identifier, full name, educational program and the current state of their enrolment.
-When the user looks up a student by program, they will be presented with a concise display of all the student’s details and prompts for changing their enrolment.
+When the user looks up a student by program, they will be presented with a concise display of all the student’s details.

-- **Display of all available classes and their current occupancy, which derive data from persistent storage** <br> Each class will be stored within a persistent file on the application and will contain a list of currently enrolled students.
-When the user accesses the class display, they will be presented with a list of all available units and the current number of occupants, which will be colourised based upon how many places remain in the class.
+- **Display of all available classes and their current occupancy** <br> Each class will be stored within a persistent file on the application and will contain a list of currently enrolled students.
+When the user accesses the class display, they will be presented with a list of all available units and the current number of occupants.

-- **Ability to add or remove classes from student profiles** <br> Through the student enrolment profile display, the user will be able to add or remove classes from any given student.
-These operations will have a range of validation checks and user prompts to ensure the student isn’t already: enrolled in the requested unit or enrolled in the maximum number of credits.
+- **Persistence of program, class and student data** <br> The application will persistently store the programs, classes and students data in JSON files, where they can be accessed every time the application is run.

 The application will utilise the colorize, rspec and JSON gems.